Canon T1i vs T2i

 It is notable that the T2i has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The T1i does not feature such a mic input.

-Both the T1i and the T2i have been discontinued, but can regularly be found used on eBay.
+Both the T1i and the T2i have been discontinued, but can regularly be found used on ebay.
 The T1i was replaced by the Canon T2i, while the T2i was followed by the Canon T3i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the T1i and T2i can be found, respectively, in the Canon T1i Manual (free pdf) or the online Canon T2i Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon T1i or the Canon T2i – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.